CodeJellee/Group_5_Project/README.md

 ### Create a Review for a Product based on the Product's id

-Create and return a new review for a spot specified by id.
+Create and return a new review for a product specified by id.

 * Require Authentication: true
 * Request
   <!--!!START SILENT -->
   * Method: POST
-  * URL: /api/spots/:spotId/reviews
+  * URL: /api/products/:productId/reviews
   <!--!!END -->
   <!--!!ADD -->
   <!-- * Method: ? -->